Masterpieces of Chinese Painting 700 – 1900 at the V&A

 Photos: Adnan Moe

-Masterpieces of Chinese Painting 700 – 1900 is at the Victoria and Albert Museum from 26th October 2013 until 19th January 2014, for further information visit here.
+Masterpieces of Chinese Painting 700 – 1900 is at the Victoria and Albert Museum from 26th October 2013 until 19th January 2014.
+For further information visit the V&A’s website here.